swp-uebersetzerbau-ss13/javabite/README.md

  * parser for the common grammar
 6. javabite-compiler
  * main application with user interface which provide the compiler
+7. javabite-common
+ * implementation of the project common classes

 ## Submodule
 The common-project has its own git repository (all the others are part of the javabite repository).
 The javabite-repository is setted up so that it will automatically download